Yellow-Faced Parrot

 min. cage size: 30" x 30" x 30" talking ability: very good price: $800.00

 The Yellow-Faced Parrot is a rare species.
-We have been working with these birds for over twenty years.
+We worked with these species for over twenty years but, sadly, we sold the collection to another breeder in 2010.
 There are very few bloodlines of them in the United States.
-We are pleased to find that they are fairly prolific in captivity and we are able to offer them for pets for the first time.
 The chicks make wonderful pets with a good ability to mimic and have personalities somewhat like Pionus Parrots but with a bit more of "Amazon Parrot personality".
-There is evidence in the DNA of the Yellow-Faced Parrot that they have characteristics of both Pionus and Amazon Parrots and some feel they should be reclassified into a separate genus.
-We think the chicks behave and sound more like Pionus chicks than Amazon chicks.
-They hatch with bright yellow down!
+For many years, they were classified scientifically in the genus Amazona.
+There is evidence in the DNA of the Yellow-Faced Parrot that they have characteristics of both Pionus and Amazon Parrots and the species has now been reclassified into a separate monotypic genus, Alipiopsitta.

 NEWS 4/09!
 The Yellow-Faced Parrot has now been reclassified scientifically and is no longer included in the Amazon genus!